arnabsharma91/MonotonicityChecker/README.md

 VerificationBasedTesting		-- This folder contains the code and datasets needed to replicate the results for verification based Testing 						               technique for research questions 1,2,3 in the paper.

 IMP: Each of these folder contains a README_LOCAL.txt file which will guide you to run the script for corresponding technique

-## Installing required packages
-To install the required software to run our experiments you need to first open the terminal inside this directory and run the following command:

-$ pip install -r requirements.txt

-This will install all the required packages and software in the current directory automatically.

-These steps should install all the required packages to run our code.
-However, if you still face any problem, you can download any package by using 'pip':

-$ pip install <package>

 The scripts will generate some intermediate files and datasets.
 In the end, the outputs will be stored in the Output folder.